video

 There can be multiple main characters in a story.

-For example, the wolf, the duck and the mouse are all main characters.
+For example, the wolf, the duck, and the mouse are all main characters.

-The main setting of the story is inside the stomach of the wolf, and the plot follows the story of how the duck and the mouse decide to make a home inside the wolf's stomach.
+And the plot follows the story of how the duck and the mouse decide to make a home inside the wolf's stomach.

 I hope you have enjoyed reading this story.